Infrastructure and Stations

 - The activities are currently on hold.

-- The WG will assess opportunities to tackle specific issues, complementary to activities conducted on EU level.
+- EIM will assess opportunities to tackle specific issues, complementary to activities conducted on EU level.

 Resilience